Pre-exposure Prophylaxis (PrEP)

 For more information about using PrEP to prevent HIV, including how to access PrEP in New Zealand, please visit our Ending HIV website.

-- Advocating for inclusion of PrEP in the Ministry of Health Sexual and Reproductive Health Action Plan;
+- Advocating for a Ministry of Health position on PrEP and inclusion of PrEP in the New Zealand Sexual and Reproductive Health Action Plan;

 - In collaboration with Auckland Regional Sexual Health Service, University of Auckland School of Population Health and Body Positive, developing the NZPrEP study in Auckland;